openregulatory/templates/templates/qms/quality-manual-policy-objectives.md

 * ensuring the promotion of awareness of applicable regulatory requirements and QMS requirements throughout the organization.

+Required qualification for this role:

+* Fluent in English language
+* At minimum one year of professional experience related to quality management and regulatory affairs

 > See ISO 13485, para.
 5.1, para.
 5.5.2

 Person Responsible for Regulatory Compliance (PRRC) Responsibilities of the PRRC are in accordance with